hofmanniac/thoughts/README.md

-thoughts framework
+Thoughts Rules Engine
 ====================

-thoughts is a lightweight rules-based engine
+Thoughts is a lightweight rules-based engine.

 How To Use:
 ====================